 Why?
 Because this matters.
-The better an employee’s experience at work, the more engaged they are, the more productive they can be, and the more the business benefits.
+The better an employee’s experience, the more engaged they are, the more productive they can be, and the more the business benefits.
 It makes economic sense – as well as being the right thing to do for your employees.

 Ultimately, it comes down to whether your business is a People Company.
-Are you an organization where your people are the most valuable asset, and where company success is dependent on their workforce being successful?
+Are you an organization where your people are the most valuable asset?
 Do your people know this is the case?
 Most importantly, do you demonstrate it to them?

 If so, you’re taking the first step towards building great experiences that really drive productivity already.

 Want to find out more about creating employee experiences that matter?
 Download our research ‘Why your workforce isn’t working’ today.